Patrick Beverley Player Props: Bulls vs. Lakers

 Patrick Beverley Insights vs. the Lakers

-- Beverley's opponents, the Lakers, have one of the fastest offensive tempos, ranking fourth, averaging 104.9 possessions per game, while his Bulls average 101.6 per game, which ranks 24th among NBA teams.
+- Beverley's opponents, the Lakers, have one of the fastest offensive tempos, ranking sixth, averaging 104.8 possessions per game, while his Bulls average 101.5 per game, which ranks 22nd among NBA teams.

-- On the boards, the Lakers are 27th in the league, conceding 45.3 rebounds per game.
+- On the glass, the Lakers have conceded 45.2 rebounds per game, which puts them 28th in the league.

-- In terms of assists, the Lakers are 14th in the NBA, giving up 25.5 per contest.
+- Giving up 25.6 assists per contest, the Lakers are the 14th-ranked team in the league.

 Patrick Beverley vs. the Lakers